umarquis/umarquis.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='#'>Department of Mathematics, University of Trento</a>.
-Via SOmmarive 14, Povo, Italy.
+Via Sommarive 14, Povo, 38121 Trento, Italy.

 profile:
   align: right